-During FY2020, the City maintained the same \$100,000 SIR for liability coverage, but reduced its premium by over \$170,000.
+During FY2021, the City had the same \$150,000 deductible reimbursement amount for liability coverage, which provided a premium reduction of over \$170,000 compared to its previous insurance provider.
 In addition to the significant premium savings, the City's membership in States allows the City to proactively mitigate risks by learning from and relying on other members in the pool who regularly deal with the same issues.
 The City also has much more control over litigation that may result in an insurance payout, such as selected legal counsel and determining whether to settle, then it does with traditional insurance carriers.